Costco Healthy Noodles - Low Carb, But One Giant Problem

-*adds a negligible amount of sugar and contains a small amount of calories
+*adds a negligible amount of sugar and contains a small amount of calories.

 Can you freeze healthy noodles from Costco?

-I think the noodles might benefit from going through a freezing and defrosting cycle if it helps remove some of the water and will harden up the noodles.
+I think the noodles might benefit from going through a freezing and defrosting cycle if it helps remove some of the water and harden the noodles.
 I don’t have the stomach to give it a try, but if any of you do, please let me know in the comments how it tastes after being frozen.

 For your enjoyment, I’ve included the totally real and genuine testimonials printed on the box of Healthy Noodles from Costco.

 I’ll start by saying that I’m aware that I’m not the intended target for Costco Healthy Noodles.
-If I had a health need for a low carb, low calorie noodle then I think my outlook might change, but as of now I don’t care for these Healthy Noodles one bit.
+If I had a health need for a low-carb, low-calorie noodle then I think my outlook might change, but as of now I don’t care for these Healthy Noodles one bit.